 Perhaps you do not need to be a renaissance magus to understand that.

 The transformational power of the dawn, however, is not merely associated with the revivifying power of the sun.
-It is associated, in Norbiton at least, with the reassertion of meaningful routine following a long night (and perhaps also afternoon and evening) of formlessness.
+It is associated, in Norbiton and perhaps elsewhere, with the reassertion of meaningful routine following a long night of formlessness.

 Hunter Sidney, insomniac, says that in the dark months following the end of his affair with the woman for whom he had left his wife and family, the only consistent mental calm he experienced was in the first vertical hour of his day.
 The dawn has a way of straightening your thinking.
 By night you have no structure of habitual action to fall back on; you just lie there.
 But with the dawn you can, for a brief period, test the power of some simple matutinal routines, before those routines became skewed or swamped by a mass of increasingly desperate habit.